Marijuana Withdrawal | Symptoms, Cleanse, & Detox

 Your doctor may also suggest that you attend a drug abuse detox center.
 There, a team of medical professionals will monitor your symptoms as you slowly cleanse your body of marijuana.

-In addition, while they’re not yet widely used, a class of drugs called fatty acid amide hydrolase inhibitors (FAAH) inhibitors may ease withdrawal symptoms by preserving the body’s natural cannabinoids (compounds found in cannabis).
+In addition, while they’re not yet widely used, a class of drugs called fatty acid amide hydrolase inhibitors (FAAH) may ease withdrawal symptoms by preserving the body’s natural cannabinoids (compounds found in cannabis).

 - exercise regularly